Mary Robinson: Oireachtas

-To the surprise of her critics, who had seen her as embodying liberalism that the Catholic Church disapproved of, she had a close working relationship with the Church.
-She visited Irish nuns and priests abroad regularly, and became the first President to host an Áras reception for the Christian Brothers.
-When on a working trip to Rome, she requested, and was granted, an audience with Pope John Paul II.
-Her outfit was condemned by a young priest, Fr David O'Hanlon, for supposedly breaking Vatican dress codes.
-The Vatican contradicted O'Hanlon, pointing out that the dress codes had been changed early in John Paul's pontificate – an analysis echoed by Ireland's Catholic Bishops, who distanced themselves from Fr O'Hanlon's comments.

 Legislation and popularity

 As President, she signed two significant bills that she had fought for throughout her political career: a bill to fully liberalise the law on the availability of contraceptives; and a bill fully decriminalising homosexuality, and which unlike legislation in much of the world at the time, provided for a fully equal age of consent.
 In 1996, she also signed the legalisation of divorce into law.

 Robinson was an exceptionally popular president, and halfway through her term of office her popularity rating had reached an unprecedented 93%.

 Resignation as president

 Robinson issued her resignation as president in a message to the Ceann Comhairle of the Dáil, taking effect on 12 September 1997.
 Taoiseach Bertie Ahern said in a statement that her resignation "was not unexpected" and wished her "every success".
 Robinson resigned to take up the appointment as United Nations High Commissioner for Human Rights.
 Upon her resignation as president, the role of President of Ireland was transferred to the Presidential Commission (which comprised the Chief Justice of Ireland, the Ceann Comhairle of Dáil Éireann and the Cathaoirleach of Seanad Éireann) from 12 September to 11 November 1997, when the new president Mary McAleese was sworn in.
 Despite leaving office with almost three months remaining in her presidency, Robinson later expressed regret at her early departure, indicating she could have postponed her acceptance of the High Commissioner's office.